M-Ahmed0/Bigdata-Osint/readme.md

 ## Compatibility issues

-1. In case opencv-python is already installed and encountered a compatibility issue the pleas run the following commands:
+1. In case opencv-python is already installed and encountered a compatibility issue then please run the following commands:

    ```bash
    pip uninstall opencv-python